How and where your eligible child gets care depends on:

 Both Parents are Service Members

-One Parent is a Service Member and the Other Parent is No Longer Eligible for TRICARE
+One Parent is a Service Member and the Other Parent No Longer Has TRICARE

-Your child should have his or her own ID card when in the care of a parent or guardian who is not eligible for TRICARE or who is not the custodial parent.
-Contact your local ID card office for more information if your child doen't have an ID card.
+Your child should have their own ID card when in the care of a parent or guardian who doesn’t have TRICARE.

 Shared Custody in Different TRICARE Regions

-TRICARE Prime may not be available in both locations and if it is, you'll need to transfer your child’s enrollment each time they move between parent’s homes or run the risk of paying higher point-of-service fees.
+TRICARE Prime may not be available in both locations.
+If it is, you'll need to transfer your child’s enrollment each time they move between parent’s homes or you’ll pay higher point-of-service fees.